US English spelling version Australian English spelling version UK English spelling version

 Important - keep your word lists short, say no more than 5 words in a list, especially when using the program for the first time.
 Far better to have two lists each containing 5 words than one list with 10 words.

 Why?
-The program takes time to walk you through each word list and if the list is long then the whole process is too lengthy and too demanding.
+The program takes time to walk you through each word list and if the list is long then the whole process imay be too lengthy and demanding.
 As well, the program won't let you stop half way through a list and then pick up from where you left off when you restart the program next time; it makes you start all over again from the beginning of a word list.

-You may find that some of the word lists that are supplied with the program are simply too long to learn in one sitting.
+You may find that some of the word lists that are supplied with the program are simply too long to learn in one session.
 This problem can be overcome by splitting the word list into two or more shorter lists.
-This can be done using a word processor or a text editor such as Notepad or WordPad in Windows XP.
-Word lists must be saved as a "text" file with a .txt extension, and the filename should be no more than 8 characters in length, e.g., bigwords.txt
+This can be done within the program or by using a word processor or text editor such as Notepad or WordPad.
+Word lists must be saved as a "text" file with a .txt extension.

 2. You have some words that you are unsure how to spell and you always have to look up the spelling.
-Create one or more word lists containing these words and then use the Correct Problem Words section of the program to learn how to spell and remember these words, once and for all.
+Create one or more word lists containing these words and then use the Correct Words section of the program to learn how to spell and remember these words, once and for all.

 Adult spelling lists